utku-turan/Outforce-BTP/SAPBuild/001-Introduction.md

 ### Process Visibility
 Uncover the status of your process through the [visibility functionalities](007-ProcessVisibility.md) offered by SAP Build Process Automation.<br>

+And, here are the most important hands-on topics of SAP Build Process Automation.<br>

 ### Interactive Forms
+You can use an [interactive form](008-InteractiveForms.md) to trigger a process to start or to add an approval step in the process.<br>

 ### Automations

 ## SAP Build Apps